Properties

 Last updated

-Properties are used by channels to map to a specific field of a component or material.
-This is the means by which Timeflow applies animations to objects.
+Properties map to a specific value or field with a component or material.
+This provides the means to apply animations and behaviors to game objects.

 Properties are listed in alphabetical order, with longer lists divided into submenus starting with the first letter of the property name.
 These names are defined by the script or object they belong to.